emory-courses/cs571/materials/syllabus.md

 * 1 paper presentation: 10%.
 * Project proposal: 15%.
 * Final project: 25%.
 * Your work is governed by the [Emory Honor Code](http://catalog.college.emory.edu/academic/policies-regulations/honor-code.html).
-Honor code violations on any submission will be referred to the [Emory Honor Council](http://college.emory.edu/oue/current-students/honor-council.html).
+Honor code violations (e.g., apparent copies from any source including your colleagues and internet sites) will be referred to the [Emory Honor Council](http://college.emory.edu/oue/current-students/honor-council.html).
+* Excuses for absence/reschedule and other serious personal events (health, family, personal related, etc.) that affect course performance must be accompanied by a letter from the [Office for Undergraduate Education](http://college.emory.edu/oue/current-students/advising.html) or the [Laney Graduate School](http://www.graduateschool.emory.edu/about/staff.html).

 ## Homework Assignments

+* Homework assignments require the following skills (that are not covered by this course):
+  * Python programming
+  * Git version control
+  * Cloud computing
-*
+  * LaTex writing
+* All assignments are due by the beginning of the class.
+* Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted after the first week.
+Exceptions to this policy will be made only in extraordinary circumstances.
+* All assignments must be submitted individually.
+Group discussions are allowed; however, your work must be original.

+## Take-home Quizzes

+* One take-home quiz will be assigned every week to check if you are keeping up with the topics.
+* Quizzes are due by the beginning of the class.
+Late submissions will not be accepted.
+* Quizzes must be submitted individually.
+Group discussions are allowed; however, your work must be original.

 ## Paper Presentation